 First, watermelon is 92% water, so it can help to rehydrate the body and make you feel more refreshed.
 It also contains electrolytes like potassium and magnesium, which can help to restore any that may have been lost through sweating.

-Other health benefits include watermelon being a good source of vitamin C, an important nutrient for supporting the immune system.
+Other health benefits include watermelon being a good source of vitamin C, an essential nutrient for supporting the immune system.
 And finally, the amino acid citrulline found in watermelon (and other fruits) has been shown to improve blood flow and lower blood pressure.